javaclinic/banking-tdd/README.md

 # Exercise #8 - Adding Exceptions
 * It would be great to handle unusual (exceptional) situations.
 Let's add `AccountNotFoundException`, start with test cases first.
 Implement empty exception for now.
 * We should add another test case for transferring money from an account that doesn't exist, and another for transferring money to account that doesn't exist, e.g. `testTransferMoneyFromNonExistingAccount()` and e.g. `testTransferMoneyToNonExistingAccount()`.
+* Now, we might want to move `AccountNotFoundException` from services layer to data layer.
+What's involved in changing the API?
+Does our code compile?
+Did our tests break?
+Fix the issues.